openebs-archive/openebs-docs/docs/jivaguide.md

 <h3><a class="anchor" aria-hidden="true" id="provisioning-with-local-or-cloud-disks"></a>Provisioning with Local or Cloud Disks</h3>

 In this mode, local disks on each node need to be prepared and mounted at a directory path for use by jiva.
 For jiva, the mount paths need to be setup and managed by the administrator.
-The steps for mounting a disk into a node and creating a Jiva storage pool is provided here.
-Once a StorageClass is created by mentioning
+The steps for mounting a disk into a node and creating a Jiva storage pool is provided [here](#create-a-pool).
+Once a StorageClass is created by mentioning this StoragePool name, then use this StorageClass in the PVC configuration.